johanbove/LastFmMootoolsTestsite/README.md

 - [x] Add song duration from Last.fm if available.
 - [ ] Add nice "loading spinner".
 - [x] Renamed the domain to "scrobbled".
+- [x] Change the background image of the page using the genre / album cover of the current active song.